digital-fabric/uringmachine/grant-2025/tasks.md

   - [ ] "Integration tests"
     - [ ] queue: multiple concurrent readers / writers
     - [ ] net/http test: ad-hoc HTTP/1.1 server + `Net::HTTP` client
+    - [ ] pipes: multiple pairs of fibers - reader / writer
     - [ ] sockets: echo server + many clients
     - [ ] IO - all methods!

   - [ ] Benchmarks
     - [ ] UM queue / Ruby queue (threads) / Ruby queue with UM fiber scheduler

+          N groups where each group has M producers and O consumers accessing the same queue.

     - [ ] UM mutex / Ruby mutex (threads) / Ruby mutex with UM fiber scheduler

+      - [ ] N groups where each group has M fibers locking the same mutex and performing CPU-bound work
+      - [ ] N groups where each group has M fibers locking the same mutex and performing IO-bound work (like maybe write to `/dev/null`)

     - [ ] Pipe IO raw UM / Ruby threaded / Ruby with UM fiber scheduler

+          N groups where each group has a pair of reader / writer to a pipe

     - [ ] Socket IO (with socketpair) raw UM / Ruby threaded / Ruby with UM fiber scheduler

+          N groups where each group has a pair of reader / writer to a socketpair

     - [ ] Measure CPU (thread) time usage for above examples

         - run each version 1M times